 It was all pretty primitive at that point; will I be the badass woman I claim to be?
 Now was my chance to show it to myself.
 Moments after I had processed I was hit, my uncle and aunt sped me to an emergency room down the street – God is good.
 I limped to the entrance of the urgent care, and stumbled into a wheelchair that was waiting for me after my aunt panicked her way into the building saying I had been hit with a bullet.
 The blood on my hands felt so real, that I wanted it to be a lie.
 I couldn’t even fathom thinking about the reality, that I, Joanna Franco, had just been shot in the back.

-As I laid in the hospital bed, shaking from lost blood and fear, and I look at the nurse, a complete stranger, who was smiling down at me explaining the procedures.
+As I laid in the hospital bed, shaking from lost blood and fear, I couldn’t help but appreciate the nurse, a complete stranger, who was smiling down at me explaining the procedures.
 I asked her to hold my hand, and thanked her for reminding me that there’s more good in the world than bad.

 About fourteen hours later, I had done all of the tests to confirm that there was indeed a bullet lodged inside of my back.
 By the grace of everything out there, the bullet managed to hit the one spot in my back where it only impacted muscle tissue.
 Due to the closeness to my spine, the doctors decided to leave it inside of me.
 As I was released from the hospital, I noticed that despite the feeling of a foreign object inside of my body, and slight pain, I could do everything normally, thank God.